Dream of the Red Chamber narrates how a grand household with a large population and a high GDP figure decayed and collapsed.

 Poem by Jia Baoyu

 Jia Baoyu was a teenage boy living in privilege but ungrateful and rebellious.
-He did not appreciate what he enjoyed and fancied to be born as a servant girl.
+He did not appreciate what he enjoyed and fancied being born as a servant girl.
 (Taiwan)

 In your greed, you forget how hard it is to digest,